Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

 Will deposit rates ever go up?

-Rate increases could surge in the future, but how much interest will likely depend on two major factors: if inflation gets higher and interest rates increase.
+Rate increases could surge, but how much interest will likely depend on two major factors: if inflation increases and interest rates increase.

 What is better, a CD or IRA?